nquinn721/karaokehub/docs/SETUP.md

-# 🎤 KaraokePal - Complete Setup Guide
+# 🎤 KaraokeHub - Complete Setup Guide

-Welcome to KaraokePal!
+Welcome to KaraokeHub!
 This guide will walk you through setting up your full-stack karaoke application from scratch.

 ## 📋 Prerequisites